SalomePlatform/documentation/dev/cmake/source/pkg.rst

 where <XYZ> is (*exactly*) the upper case name of the standard CMake module.
 For example, the detection of Qt4 is guided by setting QT4_ROOT_DIR.
 The variables \*_ROOT_DIR are only there to guide the process, not to force it.
 Typically under Linux, one would never set PTHREAD_ROOT_DIR, thus leaving the logic find the system installation.

+Beware that package names in the CMakeLists.txt are case-sensitive, but the corresponding variables are always upper-case (because on some platforms environment variables are not case-sensitive).

 The order of priority for the detection of a package is (from high to low priority):

 1. CMake variables explicitly set by the user (typically on the command line with -DXYZ_ROOT_DIR=...)